Kong/docs.konghq.com/app/konnect/api/identity-management/identity-integration.md

 ### Assign a role to a custom team

-In order for a custom team to be useful, roles must be assigned to the team.
-All custom teams start with 0 roles and each role must be added to the team in order for members of the team to inherit the roles.
+You must assign roles to a custom team to use the team.
 Roles define a set of permissions or actions that a user is allowed to perform on a {{site.konnect_short_name}} entity.
+All custom teams start with no roles and each role must be added to the team for members of the team to inherit the roles.

-1. Obtain a list of available roles by issuing a `GET` a request:
+1. Obtain a list of available roles by issuing a `GET` request:

         curl --request GET \
         --url https://global.api.konghq.tech/v2/roles